piotrnieweglowski/face-swap-api/README.md

 ## 🌍 Coming Soon

 Once the main page of the **Weird API Challenge** is published, this README will be updated with a link.

-## 🙏 Contributing

-Feel free to fork, remix, or catify it further.
-Want to add dog faces?
-Goat overlays?
-Go wild.